ENDPOINTS

 Can be filled with this call in the device:

 An HTTP endpoint is a generic type of endpoint that can be used to interact with any other web service or web application.
-So, this endpoint can be configured to make any HTTP request, by configuring the method, URL, headers, and body.
+So, this endpoint can be configured to make any HTTP request by configuring the method, URL, headers, and body.

-The configurable parameters are the following:
+The configurable parameters are:

 Request URL: Configure the method (GET, POST, PUT, PATCH, or DELETE), and the request URL.

-This endpoint is pre-configured to send data to a telegram bot in a simple way and thus use the messaging platform to get alerts or data from the IoT devices through Thinger.io.
+This endpoint is pre-configured to send data to a Telegram bot in a simple way and thus use the messaging platform to get alerts or data from the IoT devices through Thinger.io.

 The next parameters need to be configured to work with telegram bot: